-Social play provides children with an important and unique learning environment through peer interaction.
+Social play provides children an important and unique learning environment through peer interaction.
 At first glance, nonsocial play may concern some parents.
-However, not all types of nonsocial play are cause for concern, and nonsocial play is actually normal in earlier stages of child development.
+However, not all types of nonsocial play are cause for concern, and nonsocial play is normal in earlier stages of child development.

 Each type can further be divided into two subtypes.